jonfroehlich/jonfroehlich.github.io/README.md

 2. Install chruby and the latest Ruby with ruby-installPermalink
 3. Install jekyll

+I had to also do a fourth step in VS Code terminal

+4. `bundle add webrick` See: https://stackoverflow.com/a/70916831

 ## Windows Installation
 I have tried to get Jekyll installed in Windows in the past and failed.
 I gave it another run the other day and it worked!
 Here are my notes: